Diversity, Equity, Inclusivity, Justice, and Anti-Racism

 • We are training faculty that Anti-Racism is not an add-on to a course.
 Anti-Racism is a pedagogy - a manner of teaching, designing courses, and measuring learning outcomes.

-Valuing and Celebrating Intersectionality and Diversity
+Building Community by Valuing and Celebrating Intersectionality and Diversity

 • We are constantly revising and evaluating our admissions process to recruit, retain, and celebrate diversity in our student body.
-A part of this initiative is launching our CU OT Student Diversity Scholarship in 2020.

 We believe that being part of a community and taking leadership roles and collective action are important steps in creating a more inclusive and anti-racist culture.
 Therefore, we are committed in sustaining and strengthening DEI and anti-racism efforts through our involvement and leadership in the following: